DTJF/fbdoc/src/doc/Options.md

 |        Run Modi | all                            |
 |        Emitters | `C_Source`, `DoxygenTemplates` |

-This option makes fb-doc to emit real C types instead of the FB-like mangled type names.
+This option makes \Proj to emit real C types instead of the FB-like mangled type names.
 It also infuences the translation of `TYPE` blocks and \#`INCLUDE` lines, see \ref SecTabInterForm for examples.